nileshprasad137/django-celery-redis-setup/README.md

-This is a simple demonstration of backend architecture with Django as the application server, Celery as distributed task queues and Redis as a message broker.
+This is a simple demonstration of backend architecture with Django as the application server and Redis as a message broker for Celery.

 In order to run this, you would need to have docker installed.